luckyfrappe/efficio/README.md

 ### Manual Testing

 Testing User Stories
-Each user story defined for the Fastlane project was thoroughly tested to ensure its successful implementation.
+Each user story defined for the FASTLANE project was thoroughly tested to ensure its successful implementation.

 - As a first-time visitor, I want the site to be easy to access and navigate. <br>
 Outcome: The site is fully responsive and navigable across desktop, tablet, and mobile, with a stable layout.